SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/sailpoint-source.md

 ## JSON schema

 Sources can be configured using UTF-8 encoded JSON files with the Collector Management API.
-See [How to use JSON to configure Sources](/docs/send-data/use-json-configure-sources) for details.
+See [Use JSON to Configure Sources](/docs/send-data/use-json-configure-sources) for details.

 | Parameter | Type | Value | Required | Description |
 |:--|:--|:--|:--|:--|